Cape York

 AreaSearch assessment of residential development activity positions Cape York among the top 25% of areas assessed nationwide

 Cape York has seen approximately 50 new homes approved annually over the past five financial years, totalling 251 homes.
-As of FY-26, 5 approvals have been recorded so far.
-On average, 1.8 new residents per year have arrived for each new home built between FY-21 and FY-25, indicating a balanced supply and demand market that supports stable conditions.
-The average construction cost value of new properties is $345,000, aligning with regional trends.
+As of FY-26, seven approvals have been recorded so far.
+On average, 1.8 new residents per year arrived with each new home between FY-21 and FY-25, indicating a balanced supply and demand market that supports stable conditions.
+The average construction value of new properties was $345,000, aligning with regional trends.

 Frequently Asked Questions - Development